oneoffcoder/books/sphinx/makeblock/source/ide.rst

    6, Sprite Control, "Area to add, update, remove and define your sprites."
    7, Background Control, "Area to add, update, remove and define backgrounds."

-We breakdown these major components of the Scratch IDE and discuss each below.
+We breakdown these major components of mBlock and discuss each below.